szabgab/codeandtalk.com/README.md

 * Include picture of each speaker?
 * Include logo of each event?
-* Improved UI!

 * Change the sitemap.xml creating code to use the date of the files for real date.
 * For sitemap of the collection pages, use the timestamp of the most recent event in that list.
 * For sitemap of videos, use the date of the file.

 * Update the description of the data and the collection process.
-* Add tags to videos for better indexing

 * Add JavaScript based searching for videos.